MehdiRaash/what-How-is-Web-Worker/README.md

 Hence, they can perform I/O using XMLHttpRequest (although the responseXML and channel attributes are always null).
 Once created, a worker can send messages to the JavaScript code that created it by posting messages to an event handler specified by that code (and vice versa.)

-### Some important notes
+### Important notes

-- **Web Workers** is a feature of the browser (also known as: host environment) and actually has almost nothing to do with the JS language itself.
-That is, JavaScript does not currently have any features that support threaded execution.
+- **Web Worker** is a feature of the browser (also known as: host environment) and actually has almost nothing to do with the JavaScript language itself.
+That is, JavaScript does not *currently* have any features that support threaded execution.

+-